Get Schooled

 Prepare to apply

 Once you've decided where you want to bank, you'll need to apply for an account, which will require some paperwork.
 The kinds and amounts of paperwork can vary depending on the bank, so be sure to check in about what's needed with a bank employee to get the correct information.
-Most likely you will need:
+You will most likely need:

 • A form of ID (driver's license, passport, or state ID card).